batrick/lua-signal/README.txt

 This is a signal library for Lua 5.1.
 It depends on ANSI C signals and has some extensions that are available in POSIX, such as kill().

-THIS LIBRARY SETS THE HOOK FOR ALL THREADS SO IT MAY PROPAGATE TO CHILD THREADS.
-THE MAIN LUA INTERPRETER HOOK IS REPLACED BY OUR OWN WITH SIMILAR RESULTS.
-IF YOU CHANGE THE HOOK FOR A THREAD THEN THE SIGNAL HANDLER WILL NEVER RUN WITHIN THAT THREAD.

 Use Make to compile and install:

 make && make install